-The Best Spots for Indian Food in Rome
+The Best Restaurants for Indian Food in Rome

 I love trying a different Indian restaurant at least once a week.
 The cuisine is a fantastic break from the never-ending pizza and pasta buffet that makes this city go round.
 There’s nothing like a warm Indian dinner in the chilly Italian winters.
 Here are a few of my top spots:

 New Delhi Indian Restaurant is right across from the Termini Train Station in the center of Rome.
 If you’re taking ground transportation to any other Italian cites, like Milan or Verona, or take any day trips from Rome, you’ll do so from here when the time comes.

 For these prices you’ll find it hard to fault anything on the menu.
 A thali combo plate will cost you just €10.
 Yes, the naan isn’t as rich, or fluffy, as it could be… and yes you may be eating off of a metal tray but this is authentic Indian canteen food in the heart of Italy?
 Do we really need to be so critical?

 One thing to note about New Delhi is that they don’t have any halal meats on their menu; strict halal eaters usually make use of the extensive vegetarian menu instead.

 OPENING HOURS: Monday TO Sunday – 10:30am to 3:30pm // 5:30pm to 11pm

 ADDRESS: Via Milazzo, 25a, 00185 Roma RM, Italy